 Combined with the deaths of three of the four SEALS already on the ground, it was the single biggest loss of life for Naval Special Warfare forces since World War II.

-Now, a memorial lecture held in Kristensen’s honor is set for its fifth installment at St. John’s in Annapolis.
+Now, there is a memorial lecture series held in Kristensen’s honor at St. John’s in Annapolis.

 Lt.
 Michael Zampella, a Navy Reserve officer and 1992 graduate of St. John’s in Annapolis, organized the lecture series to honor Kristensen’s memory.